-The Splaqua occasionally suffered from random bouts of fog that we struggled to repeat or determine a cause for.
+The Splaqua occasionally suffered from random bouts of fog we couldn't repeat or determine a cause.
 They also have smaller eyepieces that might be uncomfortable for some with wide-set or larger eyes.
-Last, they can be harder to make bigger without an adult's help, but if only one child is using them, this shouldn't be a huge issue.
-Overall, we think these are a good swimming solution for younger children or those with smaller faces, and parents will enjoy the quick adjustment method.
+Last, they can be harder to make bigger without an adult's help, but this shouldn't be a huge issue if only one child is using them.
+Overall, we think these are an excellent swimming solution for younger children or those with smaller faces, and parents will enjoy the quick adjustment method.

-If you want a wider view or better peripheral vision, the AqtivAqua Wide View are the goggles for you.
+If your little one wants a wider view or better peripheral vision, the AqtivAqua Wide View are the goggles for you.
 These tinted, wide-angle goggles have a comfortable fit and provide leak-free clear viewing with a broader field of view than the competition with smaller eye openings.
 Kids enjoy the cool look, and parents appreciate the easy push-button release for quick strap length adjustments.

-The 2-pack OutdoorMaster Kids Swim Goggles come in a plastic zip-lock style case that feels more like packaging than a protective cover.
+The 2-pack OutdoorMaster Kids Swim Goggles comes in a plastic zip-lock style case that feels more like packaging than a protective cover.
 The goggles are budget-friendly and offer a pair for backup or a sibling or friend.
-We like the price, and kids like the comfortable fit.
+We like the price and kids like the comfortable fit.

-Unfortunately, these goggles can leak, and while the leaks are small, it is enough to cause vision problems or let eye irritating chemicals inside.
-While these are not the top of the line goggles, we think they might work for some or temporary use for guests or a kids pool party.
+Unfortunately, these goggles can leak, and while the leaks are small, it is enough to cause vision problems or potentially let eye irritating chemicals inside.
+While these are not high-quality goggles, we think they might work for some or temporary use for guests or a kid's pool party.

 The Tyr Swimple has a surprisingly low price for a brand-name product, and they offer a clear view of underwater exploits.
 Kids like the fun tie-dye design, and the strap feels soft.